julianv95/cs4geoJulian/README.md

 Considering the NDVI Calculation it's important to note, that if the nir and red band both have the value 0 for a pixel, the corresponding pixel in the ndvi-array will be assigned the value -2 and not 0.

-#tiling_script_intersection operates as follows:
+#tiling_script_intersection.py operates as follows:

 Basically the scripts operates in a similar way as tiling_script.py.
 The difference is that it only calculates the ndvi-difference for the intersection of the two Landsat-images.
 The rest of the ouput.tif will be filled up with the value 10.
-Considering the NDVI Calculation it's important to note too, that if the nir and red band both have the value 0 for a pixel, the corresponding pixel in the ndvi-array will be assigned the value -2 and not 0.
+Considering the NDVI Calculation it's important to note, that if the nir and red band both have the value 0 for a pixel, the corresponding pixel in the ndvi-array will be assigned the value -2 and not 0.
+Furthermore it's important to say that the intersection is not 100% accurate and there will be some overhead which is not part of the intersection.
+But it should at least give an indication about the ndvi-difference in the inersecting areas.